-The course plan created during the IGP meeting will be entered into PowerSchool to create the 2019-2020 master schedule.
-Parents and students should understand that requesting a course does not guarantee that the student is placed in the course for the next school year.
+The course plan created during the IGP meeting will be entered into PowerSchool to create the master schedule.
+Parents and students should understand that requesting a course does not guarantee that the student will be placed in the course for the next school year.
 Final placement in a course is dependent upon enrollment, scheduling feasibility, and teacher allocation.